Professional and short courses

-The Agile Project Management™ (AgilePM®) certification addresses the needs of those working in a project-focused environment who want to be Agile.
+Our Agile Project Management™ courses (AgilePM®) address the needs of those working in a project-focused environment who want to be Agile.

-The AgilePM® Practitioner level qualification aims to demonstrate that the candidate has sufficient knowledge and understanding of the Agile project management guidance to apply and tailor it to a given scenario.
-This scenario is designed to allow the candidate to demonstrate competence to begin working as an Agile project manager on a non-complex project.
+The AgilePM® Practitioner qualification aims to demonstrate that you have sufficient knowledge and understanding of the Agile project management guidance to apply and tailor it to a given scenario.
+This scenario is designed to allow you to demonstrate your competence to begin working as an Agile project manager on a non-complex project.